The arrival of a friend’s baby usually brings great excitement and anticipation of a lifetime of shared celebrations and playdates.

 But what happens if your friend struggles after the new arrival?

-More than 1 in 7 new mums and up to 1 in 20 new dads are diagnosed with postnatal depression (PND) each year in Australia.
-Even more experience anxiety.
-Many more struggle without help due to stigma or because they don’t recognise the symptoms of PND.
+More than 1 in 7 new mums and up to 1 in 10 new dads are diagnosed with postnatal depression and anxiety each year in Australia .
+Many more struggle without help due to stigma or because they don’t recognise the symptoms of PNDA.

 Often a friend is the first to notice when something is not right.
 It can be difficult to know what to do or say, especially if you think your friend will not be open to talking about it.

-So how can you tell if your friend might have PND, and how can you help?
+So how can you tell if your friend might have postnatal depression, and how can you help?

 Find out as much as you can about postnatal depression and anxiety.
 The combination of causes and signs will differ in each person.